 I must admit I’m feeling kind of old revisiting “500 Days of Summer,” because when I last saw it, not only was I in a much different place in my life…I was also a lot younger.
 I’m 46.
 I was 31 when I first saw it upon its DVD release.
 It came out in theaters in the summer of 2009.
 To be more precise, it came out in a limited release on July 17, 2009 and then in a wide release on August 7, 2009.
 Not only was I different, but our country was different.
 We were, for the most part, still basking in the afterglow of Barack Obama’s win.
 Not only was our first black president one for the history books, it was a hopeful, optimistic time as well.
 It was a time when the nation could start fresh and begin again after eight long years of George W. Bush.
 The status quo of old white men running the country had shifted and anything seemed possible.
 The new boss wasn’t the same as the old boss…yet.

 Our central character is Tom (Joseph Gordon-Levitt).
 He studied to be an architect, but it didn’t work out.
 A lot of college graduates, especially in their 20s, can relate to this.
 They get jobs out of college, earning enough to pay off their student loans and to start becoming self-sufficient.
-But it has nothing to do with what they majored in and are passionate about.
+But these jobs often have nothing to do with what they majored in and are passionate about.
 Tom is in a rut.
 He’s a little frumpy and unkempt in his hair and clothing.
 He’s not really happy, stuck in his comfort zone of working for a company he writes greeting cards for.

 The Film Succeeds at Capturing its Relationship